Parmigiano Reggiano: The Ultimate Guide

 Please don’t throw those rinds away!
 This article from Eataly on how to eat leftover Parmigiano Reggiano Rinds has some great tips, including:

-• Flavor and thicken risotto
+• Flavoring and thickening risotto

 • Make a Parmigiano Reggiano broth